bravecollective/ping-app/README.md

-# Neucore connector boilerplate example
+# Neucore connected ping app

+Pings to Brave slack by default (if valid token is provided).

 Copy `config/config.dist.php` to `config/config.php` and adjust values.

-If you need groups from Brave Core to secure routes, see `Bootstrap::enableRoutes()` and enable the appropriate middlewares.